VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: CONCLUSION

+While VIPaint is primarily motivated by the challenge of inpainting large regions with diffusion models, it is a general-purpose inference algorithm applicable to other inverse problems.
+We consider two linear inverse problems that are widely used as benchmarks, Gaussian deblurring and superresolution.
+For Gaussian deblurring, we use a kernel with size 61 × 61 with standard deviation 3.0.
+For superresolution, we use bicubic downsampling, and a similar experimental setup as \citet{chung2023diffusion}.

+We compare the performance of VIPaint with ReSample, PSLD, and DPS for ImageNet256 LDM prior.
+For the pixel-based ImageNet64 EDM model, we compare the VIPaint Gaussian Deblurring performance to DPS.
+We report the PSNR and LPIPS metrics in Table \ref{tab:performance_metrics_LIP_}, and give examples in Fig.~\ref{fig:super-resolution2},~\ref{fig:gaussian-deblurring2} and the Appendix.
+We see that for complex image datasets like ImageNet, VIPaint shows strong advantages over DPS and PSLD, and performs similarly to ReSample.

-We present VIPaint, a simple and a general approach to adapt diffusion models for image inpainting and other inverse problems.
+VIPaint is a principled and general approach to adapt pretrained DMs for image inpainting and other inverse problems.
 We take widely used (latent) diffusion generative models, allocate variational parameters for the latent codes of each partial observation, and fit the parameters stochastically to optimize the induced variational bound.
-The simple but flexible structure of our bounds allows VIPaint to outperform previous sampling and variational methods when uncertainty is high.
+The simple but flexible structure of our bounds allows efficient VIPaint optimization to outperform previous sampling and variational methods, even for high-resolution text-conditioned LDMs.